backupbrew/switchbrew/USB services.md

 this command is used, the USB device will not be listed with `lsusb` until [\#EnableInterface](#EnableInterface "wikilink") is used.

+Returns a not-found error when complexId isn't 0x02, for values 0x0-0x4 (while in handheld-mode at least).

 ## BindClientProcess

 Takes 1 copy-handle for the current process (0xFFFF8001).